32teeth/32teeth/README.md

 #### Work

-- We foresee, build, deploy and measure User Experiences for internal and external partners.
+- Foresee, build, deploy and measure User Experiences for internal and external partners.
 - Have a direct impact on how we shape the future of insurance, finance and wellness.
 - Accelerates how our business partners deliver new digital products, services, and experiences to our customers.